qwertzy-antonio-godinho/dots/README.md

 # dots

-This repository contains my dot configuration files and a simple installer script that I use to install and setup an archlinux system.
+This repository contains my dot configuration files and a simple installer script that I use to install and setup a voidlinux system.

 ## Setting up the system

-A fresh archlinux installation can be setup by using the ```ass.sh``` script.
+A fresh voidlinux installation can be setup by using the ```ass.sh``` script.
 This script installs software packages and sets up the current logged in user with prefered settings.

 ## Managing the dots